goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 Please refer to our [Style Guide](./style-guide.mdx) for authentik documentation.
 Here you will learn important guidelines about not capitalizing authentik, how we format our titles and headers, and much more.

-Whenever possible, use one of our [docs templates](./templates/index.md).
+Whenever possible, use one of our [doc templates](./templates/index.md).
 This makes it a lot easier for you (no blank page frights!) and keeps the documentation consistent.

 Make sure to add the new pages to the appropriate place in `/website/sidebars.js`.
 Otherwise, the content will not appear in the table of contents to the left.